DeltaVD/webglearth2/README.md

 ### From custom server or even offline

-Because the project is 100% open-source, the complete code can be hosted also on your own website or distributed with applications.
-Ready to use API releases are at: https://github.com/webglearth/webglearth2/releases
+Capable of local and external hosting for dAPP editing while offline.
 With custom rendered map tiles (made with http://www.maptiler.com/) the project can be used on intranets, in restricted environments or even offline.
 The API should be accessed via HTTP protocol (possibly via localhost).

 ## Development and building